-If you’re looking for something tasty to add to your bearded dragon’s diet, then perhaps your eye has fallen on the watermelon that you just picked up.
-But can bearded dragons even eat watermelon safely?
+If you’re looking for something tasty to add to your bearded dragon’s diet, perhaps your eye has fallen on the watermelon that you just picked up.
+But can bearded dragons eat watermelon safely?
 If so, how much is okay to give them?
-In brief, bearded dragons can eat a small amount of watermelon, very occasionally.
-This isn’t a fruit to add to their regular diet, but a small amount every now and again is just fine.
+In brief, bearded dragons can eat a small amount of watermelon but only occasionally.
+This isn’t a fruit to add to their regular diet, but a tiny piece every now and again is just fine.

 Watermelon, as the name suggests, contains a large amount of water.
 This means it can be a good choice for a hot summer’s day when you want to help your bearded dragon stay well-hydrated.
 That said, there are other fruits and vegetables with higher amounts of water compared to watermelon!1

-Most bearded dragons also love the taste of watermelon, due to the fact that it contains sugar.
+Most bearded dragons also love the taste of watermelon, possibly because it contains sugar.
 This means you can use watermelon to tempt your bearded dragon to eat if they’ve lost their appetite for any reason.
 Still, it’s important to note that their taste buds aren’t as acute as ours, so while anecdotal evidence suggests that they do enjoy watermelon, it might not be solely because of its taste.

-The sugar in watermelons might make them taste great to your beardie, but it also means they can easily consume too much sugar if they eat watermelon too often.
+The sugar in watermelons might make them taste great to your beardie, but it also means they can easily consume too much sugar if they eat the fruit too often.
 Too much sugar can lead to your bearded dragon becoming overweight.
 The sugar in fruits may also be a contributing factor to dental disease.

 While it does contain beneficial vitamins and minerals, watermelon is not nutritionally dense.
 While your bearded dragon might like the taste, watermelon doesn’t provide them with many benefits in terms of nutrition.